 3. How to hold staff accountable while using appreciative techniques.

-4. How appreciation and assist with recruitment, retention and agency reputation.
+4. How to appreciate and assist with recruitment, retention and agency reputation.

 HRCI and SHRM CEUs will be offered for this training.